garris/BackstopJS/README.md

 ```

 ### Changing the rendering engine
 BackstopJS supports using Chrome-Headless, PhantomJS or SlimerJS for web app rendering.
-PhantomJS is currently the default value and will be installed by default.
+Chrome-headless (chromy) is currently the default value and will be installed by default.

 #### Chrome-Headless (The latest webkit library)
 This will also enable the very cool _chromy.js_ (https://github.com/OnetapInc/chromy) library.
 (When creating onBefore and onReady scripts please make sure you are referring to the [Chromy script documentation](https://github.com/OnetapInc/chromy).
 Casper features will not work with this setting.)